UbiquityRobotics/learn/noetic/quickstart/connecting.md

     pifi list seen

-If you are sure you have a WiFi router that should be seen but it does not show up it may be due to the router using a WiFi channel that is not used in the United States which is the default country code on our images.
-We are implementing a way to set the country code that will be available in late 2020 where below we set China country code.
+If you are sure you have a WiFi router that should be seen, but if it does not show up it may be due to the router using a WiFi channel that is not used in the United States.
+(The US is the default country code on our images.)
+We are implementing a way to set the country code that will be available in late 2020.
+This is how to set  the China country code.
 Refer to www.iban.com/country-codes or other reference.

     sudo pifi set-country CN